Empowering Rural Communities Through Comprehensive Training

 Social Media Transparency

-To ensure consistent and equitable access to information, all listserve communications have also been posted on ARCH’s social media platforms, including Facebook.
+To ensure consistent and equitable access to information, all listserv communications have also been posted on ARCH’s social media platforms, including Facebook.
+These posts mirror the content of the listserv messages and provide an additional public record of outreach and transparency.

 Ongoing Monitoring and Updates